mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

    * `never`: When there is an active transaction, no data will be returned from the cache, but all requests will always be sent to the backend.
+     The cache will be populated inside _explicitly_ read-only transactions.
-     The cache will be populated if the transaction is explicitly read only or if no non-SELECT statement has been encounted.
+     Inside transactions that are not explicitly read-only, the cache will be populated _until_ the first non-SELECT statement.
    * `read_only_transactions`: The cache will be used and populated inside _explicitly_ read-only transactions.
+Inside transactions that are not explicitly read-only, the cache will be populated, but not used _until_ the first non-SELECT statement.
    * `all_transactions`: The cache will be used and populated inside _explicitly_ read-only transactions.
 Inside transactions that are not explicitly read-only, the cache will be used and populated _until_ the